shape0shift/cyiw/README.md

 Please quote me if you use CYIW in your research:

 SCHIESTL, Andreas (2025).
-CYIW (Calculate YOur Index Well).
+CYIW (Calculate Your Index Well) - Tools for calculating text difficulty.
 Online: https://github.com/shape0shift/cyiw.
 Retrieved: MM/DD/YYYY.